Serving of personalized recommendations (system design)

 In Step #2 of Serving of I2I models, using items as seeds we are looking up candidate items computed by the I2I retrieval model.
 A fast way to do this would be a key value store with item ids as keys.
 Let's call this I2I-KV.
 I2I-KV would also need to be updated periodically with every new run of the I2I model inference.
 I2I-KV is probably updated less frequently than U2D-KV.

 In Step #3 of Serving in general we retrieve metadata and features for candidates.
 This is again a non personalized key-value store with item id as the key.
 Let's call it I2D-KV.

 The overall latency of your recommendation system will probably be dominated by the latency of these three data accesses.

 Serving a recommendation request based on a U2U model [Ref previous article for U2U ] is another way to do step 1 of the above.
 One would need to:

-Using these userid seeds in U2D-KV, retrieve the items the other influencer users have liked along with a relevance score.
-Again these lists of items might have overlaps, as in the same item could be liked by two users the user is similar to.
+Using userids of similar-users as keys in U2D-KV, retrieve the items the similar users have liked along with a relevance score.
+These lists of items might have overlaps, as in the same item could be liked by more than one similar user.

 Merge these item lists to produce a list of items and scores without duplicates.

 Disclaimer: These are my personal opinions only.
 Any assumptions, opinions stated here are mine and not representative of my current or any prior employer(s).